 Civvie Spandex: The spirits of vengeance in general do not have costumes or uniforms but the Ghost Riders are known for their leather jackets.

 Colour Coded Characters: There was a decent enough reason in the story for Dan Ketch to end up bonded to a different spirit of vengeance but the real reason was so that the readers would have an easier time telling him and Blaze apart during the heaven arc.

 Cool Bike: One of the most triumphant examples.
 It's interesting to note that Johnny and Danny's bikes are of wildly different designs, yet are actually fairly on par when it comes to looking cool - Johnny's is of the Harley mold popular in the time the character was created, while Danny's is much more modern and in general much bulkier.

 Creator Provincialism: Played mostly straight until the recent series where the new caretaker tells Johnny that every country has its own version of Ghost Rider.
 That is, until Danny went and took them all.

-Will finally be joining Capcom vs. Whatever in the Updated Re-release of Marvel vs. Capcom 3, Ultimate Marvel vs. Capcom 3.
+He finally joins the Capcom vs. Whatever roster in the Updated Re-release of Marvel vs. Capcom 3, Ultimate Marvel vs. Capcom 3.
 Similarly to Doctor Strange, some of Ghost Rider's enemies popped up in the series long before hand.
-Blackheart appeared in threetitles and an In Name OnlyPalette Swap version of Mephitso appeared in one of the games.
+Blackheart appeared in threetitles and an In Name OnlyPalette Swap version of Mephisto appeared in one of the games.
 The UMVC 3 version of Ghost Rider is, judging by one of his Super quotes, Johnny Blaze.
 (Specifically, when he uses his motorcycle-charge super move, he shouts, "Johnny Blaze rides again!")